 The 5-foot-9 dynamo who became an MVP candidate for the Boston Celtics, embodying the heart-over-height spirit of the game.

-Isaiah Thomas's career is a saga of defiance.
-The last pick in the 2011 NBA Draft, he was written off before he began due to his stature.
-But Thomas played with a combustible mix of speed, skill, and sheer audacity.
-His breakout came with the Boston Celtics, where he transformed into 'The King in the Fourth,' a clutch-time phenomenon who carried an entire city on his back.
-During the 2016-17 season, he averaged nearly 29 points per game, finished fifth in MVP voting, and led the Celtics to the Eastern Conference Finals, all while playing through profound personal tragedy.
-That season stands as a monument to his will.
-A serious hip injury suffered during that playoff run altered his trajectory, beginning a nomadic journey across the league as he fought to reclaim his place.
-Thomas's legacy, however, is indelible: he proved that talent has no height requirement, delivering one of the most electrifying and emotionally charged chapters in recent NBA history.
+Isaiah Thomas was selected with the final pick of the 2011 NBA Draft.
+Scouts wrote him off because of his height, but he played with speed, skill, and audacity.
+With the Boston Celtics, he became 'The King in the Fourth,' a clutch scorer who carried the team through personal tragedy.
+During the 2016-17 season, he averaged nearly 29 points per game, finished fifth in MVP voting, and led the Celtics to the Eastern Conference Finals.
+A serious hip injury suffered in that playoff run altered his trajectory.
+He then began a nomadic journey across the league, fighting to reclaim his place.
+Thomas proved that talent has no height requirement.
+He delivered one of the most electrifying and emotionally charged chapters in recent NBA history.

 1981–1996